yuanqing/google-sheets/README.md

 </details>

 <details>
 <summary>2.
-Give the Service Account edit access to your spreadsheet.</summary>
+Grant the Service Account edit access to your spreadsheet.</summary>
 <p>

 1. Navigate to your spreadsheet.